BlockAce01/Examind/tests/TEST_PLAN.md

   - Upvote button shows but does nothing, OR
   - System allows self-upvoting (depends on business logic)

-#### 5.7 Teacher - Edit Discussion Topic
+#### 5.7 Admin - Edit Discussion Topic
 **Steps:**
-1. Login as teacher
+1. Login as admin
-2. Navigate to discussion created by this teacher or any discussion
+2. Navigate to /admin/discussions or admin panel
+3. Find discussion to edit
-3. Click "Edit" option
+4. Click "Edit" option
-4. Modify topic or description
+5. Modify topic or description
-5. Save changes
+6. Save changes

 **Expected Results:**
 - Edit form appears with current data
-- Teacher/Admin can edit forum details
+- Admin can edit any forum details
 - Changes save to database
 - Updated forum reflects modifications